wcu666/2026-Joint-Physics-Education-Meeting-of-ROC-Poster-Presentation/README.md

-# Investigating the Effect of Pulling Velocity on the Formation of Tape Stripes
+# Investigation Influences of Pulling Speed on Stripe Pattern Formation of Peeled Tape

 This repository is for our final project in the **Experiments on Fundamental Physics (II)** course at **National Chung Cheng University (CCU), Department of Physics**.